null

 Lug Width Common Watch Examples

-18mm Ladies' dress, vintage dress, slim dress-sport watches
+18mm Ladies' dress, vintage dress, slim dress-sport

 22mm Larger dress-sport references, formal chronographs